Pets in public housing

 - fouling areas

-If you do not take action, your tenancy agreement may be terminated and you will be asked to leave your home.
+If you don't take action, your tenancy agreement may be terminated and you will be asked to leave your home.

 You must repair the damage to an acceptable standard.